 Project descriptions must address, and applications will be rated on, each of the criteria listed below.
 NPS will evaluate and consider only complete applications that separately address each of the four criteria.
 You are required to provide a detailed narrative of these elements using the project description and budget justification worksheets.
+These items along with other required application documents are only available through Grants.gov.

-- 1. Significance: Describe the association of the historic resource(s) in the proposed project to the founding of the nation and identify whether they are listed in the National Register of Historic Places and/or designated at the state, tribal, or local level. - 2.
+- 1. Significance: Describe the association of the historic resource(s) in the proposed project to the founding of the nation and identify whether they are listed in the National Register of Historic Places and/or designated at the state, Tribal, or local level. - 2.
 Need/Urgency/Threat: Describe the need, urgency, and threat the project addresses and how the activities are necessary and will mitigate that threat.
 Discuss how the project is the next logical step toward the resource's preservation. - 3.
 Feasibility: Describe all tasks and their results.
 Discuss your timeline and budget justification to show that costs are necessary, reasonable, and allowable.
 Demonstrate how you will successfully complete the project within the given time frame (2-3 years) and with the given resources while meeting all federal requirements and guidelines.
 Briefly describe who will be involved in carrying out the project and their qualifications, attach resumes/CVs as applicable. - 4.
 Sustainability: Describe the impacts of the project after completion, including long lasting effects.
 Describe the public private partnerships and community engagement involved in the project and how these partnerships will sustain and continue to support the resources after the grant project is complete.
-For Preservation projects, describe the plan for continued maintenance.
+For preservation projects, describe the plan for continued maintenance.
 If previously funded, please describe the progress made to date.